-

 - proposed functions or activities the organisation has decided to carry out and for which it has established plans

-3.14 The functions and activities of an organisation will commonly be described (though not necessarily exhaustively) on a website, in an annual report, and in corporate brochures, advertising, product disclosure statements and client and customer letters and emails.
+3.19 The functions and activities of an organisation will commonly be described (though not necessarily exhaustively) on a website, in an annual report, and in corporate brochures, advertising, product disclosure statements and client and customer letters and emails.

-Collecting personal information that is ‘directly related’ to an agency’s functions or activities
+Collecting personal information that is ‘directly related to’ an agency’s functions or activities

-3.16 An agency may collect personal information that is ‘directly related to’ one or more of the agency’s functions or activities (APP 3.1).
-To be ‘directly related to’, a clear and direct connection must exist between the personal information being collected and an agency function or activity.
+3.23 An agency may collect personal information that is ‘directly related to’ one or more of the agency’s functions or activities (APP 3.1).
+An agency may collect sensitive information with consent that is ‘directly related to’ one or more of the agency’s functions or activities (APP 3.3).To be ‘directly related to’, a clear and direct connection must exist between the personal information being collected and an agency function or activity.
+For example, collecting personal information for the purposes of handling a complaint about the agency has been considered intrinsic to its functions and activities.[13]

 Collecting personal information that is ‘reasonably necessary’ for an APP entity’s functions or activities

-3.19 Factors relevant to determining whether a collection of personal information is reasonably necessary for a function or activity include:
+3.27 Factors relevant to determining whether a collection of personal information is reasonably necessary for a function or activity include:

-- the primary purpose of collection (‘purpose’ is discussed further in Chapter B (Key concepts)
+- the primary purpose of collection (‘purpose’ is discussed further in Chapter B (Key concepts))

-- whether the entity could undertake the function or activity without collecting that personal information, or by collecting a lesser amount of personal information.
+- whether the entity could undertake the function or activity without collecting that personal information, or by collecting a lesser amount of personal information

-3.20 The following are instances in which the OAIC has previously ruled that a collection of personal information was not reasonably necessary for an entity’s function or activity:
+3.28 The following are instances in which the OAIC has previously ruled that a collection of personal information was not reasonably necessary for an entity’s function or activity:

 - a job applicant being asked to advise if they had suffered a work-related injury or illness, when this was not relevant to the position being advertised[19]